Optimizing Inventory Placement for a Downstream Online Matching Problem: Problem Statement

-The fulfillment (second stage) problem takes this inventory placement as an input and faces a random stream of demand types.
+\textbf{Second stage problem -- Fulfillment.} The fulfillment problem takes an inventory placement as input and faces a random stream of demand arriving from different nodes.
 We say that the total number of demand arrivals is $T$, which we call the time horizon and is generally random.
-We characterize the stream of demand arrivals by a random vector $J = (j_t)_{t=1}^T$, where $j_t = j$ if and only if the $t$-th demand request is of type $j$.
-This stream is unknown to the e-tailer, who only gets to observe the sequence of demand requests as they arrive.
-We define $D_j = \sum_{t=1}^T \Ind\{j_t=j\}$ to be the total number of type $j$ demand that arrives during the time horizon, and we further define $D = (D_j)_{j\in[m]}$ to be the vector containing these total demands.
+We characterize the sequence of demand arrivals by a random vector $J = (j_t)_{t=1}^T$, where $j_t = j$ if and only if the $t$-th demand arrival comes from node $j\in [m]$. {This sequence is random, so it is unknown to the e-tailer, who only gets to observe demand arrivals one by one as they arrive.} Sequence $J$ follows a probability distribution called the \textit{demand model}.
+We make the standard assumption that demand is independent of our inventory placement and fulfillment decisions.
+We define $D_j = \sum_{t=1}^T \Ind\{j_t=j\}$ to be the total number of demand arrivals from node $j$ during the time horizon, and we further define $D = (D_j)_{j\in[m]}$ to be the vector containing these total demands.
+Our approach allows us to analyze and obtain results for a general family of random demand models.
+The only assumptions that we make are that the demand allows a fulfillment policy with a constant factor competitive ratio and that the total demand vector $D$ is exogenous to our placement and fulfillment decisions (this is further explained in \Cref{subsec:demand}).
 The e-tailer has an initial inventory $x \in \X$ decided in the first stage, and starts observing the demand sequence one by one.
-When the $t$-th demand request arrives, the e-tailer observes its origin $j_t$ and must irrevocably decide at most one DC $i\in[n]$ with remaining inventory from which to fulfill the request.
-Once the DC is decided, the e-tailer depletes one unit of inventory, collects a reward $r_{ij}$, and proceeds to observe the next arrival. {We say that these online decisions are prescribed by a fulfillment policy $\pi$, and let $\Pi$ denote the class of all admissible fulfillment policies that make decisions without knowing the future.}
+When the $t$-th demand request arrives, the e-tailer observes its origin $j_t$, and must irrevocably decide at most one warehouse $i\in[n]$ with remaining inventory from which to fulfill the request.
+Once the warehouse is chosen, the e-tailer depletes one unit of inventory, collects a reward $r_{ij_t}$, and observes the next arrival. {We say that these online decisions are prescribed by a fulfillment policy $\pi$, and let $\Pi$ denote the class of all admissible fulfillment policies that make decisions without knowing the future.} In its most general form, a policy $\pi$ decides from which warehouse to fulfill each demand arrival based on the node from where it arrives and the current inventory status together with the history of all previous demand arrivals and fulfillment decisions, and it is allowed to randomize. {Reductions to the policy class} can be made when further structure is imposed on the demand model.

-The overall goal of the e-tailer is to deploy a placement $x$ in conjunction with a fulfillment policy $\pi$ to maximize the expected total reward collected during the time horizon.
-Our results hold under two different models for the demand arrivals---Temporal and Spatial Independence, detailed below.